-The National Committee on Vital and Health Statistics (NCVHS) has two charges related to data standards, which are to: (1) study the issues related to the adoption of uniform data standards for patient medical record information and the electronic exchange of such information and report to the Secretary of the Department of Health and Human Services (HHS) recommendations and legislative proposals for such standards and electronic exchange; and (2) advise HHS on health data collection needs and strategies, and review and monitor HHS's data and information systems to identify needs, opportunities, and problems.
+The National Committee on Vital and Health Statistics (NCVHS) has two charges related to data standards, which are to: (1) study the issues related to the adoption of uniform data standards for patient medical record information and the electronic exchange of such information and report to the Secretary of the Department of Health and Human Services (HHS) recommendations and legislative proposals for such standards and electronic exchange; and (2) assist and advise the Secretary (of HHS) in complying with the requirements imposed under Part C of Title IX of the Social Security Act.
 In partial fulfillment of these charges, over the past two years the Subcommittee on Standards has been working on a Predictability Roadmap to identify approaches designed to improve the update and adoption of standards and operating rules.